mehulagg/gitlab/doc/user/project/requirements/index.md

 A paginated list of requirements is available in each project, and there you can create a new requirement.

+Users with Reporter or higher [permissions](../../permissions.md) can create requirements.

 To create a requirement:

 1. From your project page, go to **Requirements**.